davide3011/palladium-ln/doc/beginners-guide/backup-and-recovery/hsm-secret.md

 - either by passing the `--hsm-passphrase` startup argument (this replaced the deprecated `--encrypted-hsm` option in v25.12)
 - or by using the `encrypt` method from `/tools/lightning-hsmtool`.

 If you encrypt your legacy `hsm_secret`, you will have to pass the `--hsm-passphrase` startup option to `lightningd`.
 Once your `hsm_secret` is encrypted, you **will not** be able to access your funds without your password, so please beware with your password management.
-Also, beware of not feeling too safe with an encrypted `hsm_secret`: unlike for `bitcoind` where the wallet encryption can restrict the usage of some RPC command, `lightningd` always needs to access keys from the wallet which is thus **not locked** (yet), even with an encrypted BIP32 master seed.
+Also, beware of not feeling too safe with an encrypted `hsm_secret`: unlike for `palladiumd` where the wallet encryption can restrict the usage of some RPC command, `lightningd` always needs to access keys from the wallet which is thus **not locked** (yet), even with an encrypted BIP32 master seed.

 ### Decrypt Legacy HSM Secret